LoginRadius/engineering-portal/content/blog/how-does-bitwise-xor-work/index.md

  Result:     1011  => (7)
 ```
 #### XOR with negative numbers
-Lets understand with an example `-4^-2 = 2`
+Let's understand with an example `-4^-2 = 2`
 In the above example, we can see `-4^-2 `output will be `2`
-but the question arises how? because if we represent both inputs in the binary form then we do XOR of bits then the output will be `0000 0110` and in decimal, it will be `6` but as we know output should be `2`.
+but the question arises how?
+Because if we represent both inputs in the binary form, then we do XOR of bits, then the output will be `0000 0110` and in decimal, it will be `6` but as we know output should be `2`.
 ```javascript
   1000 0100 (-4)
 ^ 1000 0010 (-2)